-[Write-Up: Deciding When to Replace JavaScript Modules With WebAssembly for Performance Gains]
+[Deciding When to Replace JavaScript Modules With WebAssembly for Performance Gains]

 Introduction

 JavaScript (JS) has long been the backbone of web development.
-However, it can’t meet the demand of performance-intensive web apps, such as 3D games, video editing or large data processing tools.
+However, it can't meet the demand of performance-intensive web apps, such as 3D games, video editing or large data processing tools.
 This limitation has spurred the development of WebAssembly (WASM), a binary instruction format designed as a target for performant high-level languages like C, C++, and Rust, enabling them to run on the web at near-native speed.
-In this write-up we explore JS limitations, pros and cons of WASM, cases of WASM integration and methods for spotting JS code suitable for replacement.
+In this article we explore JS limitations, pros and cons of WASM, cases of WASM integration and methods for spotting JS code suitable for replacement.

 Use cases in production